robertmartin8/ReasonableDeviations/_posts/2017-07-05-social-seating.md

 *I hope you enjoyed what turned out to be a rather long article.
 All the code is on my [GitHub](https://github.com/robertmartin8/RandomWalks/blob/master/social_seating.py), feel free to fork it and try out your own networks*.

   [1dcea476]: https://github.com/robertmartin8/RandomWalks/blob/master/social_seating.ipynb "ipython notebook"

-*Actually, this whole post was based on an 'article' I wrote when I was much younger, trying to be all professional and everything.
-If you're up for a laugh, you can find it [here](https://vixra.org/pdf/1605.0109v1.pdf)*